-Trump, Schumer meet hours ahead of shutdown deadline
+Key shutdown vote scheduled for Friday night

 - Neither top Republican congressional leader was in the meeting with Trump

-(CNN)Senate Minority Leader Chuck Schumer and President Donald Trump met at the White House Friday afternoon, just hours ahead of the deadline for a government shutdown.

-Trump called the New York Democrat and invited him personally, a person familiar with the plans told CNN.
+Earlier Friday, Trump called Schumer and invited the New York Democrat personally, a person familiar with the plans told CNN.

+Trump's chief of staff John Kelly was the only White House official present at the meeting, a person familiar told CNN.

-Senate Majority Leader Mitch McConnell was not at the meeting, a source said, adding that he and Trump have been in touch during the day by telephone.
-Neither was House Speaker Paul Ryan, who was addressing the "March for Life" rally around the same time.
+McConnell was not at the meeting, a source said, adding that he and Trump have been in touch during the day by telephone.
+Neither was Ryan, who was addressing the "March for Life" rally around the same time.
 McConnell and Ryan were aware that the White House was going to invite Schumer to the White House, one Republican source said.

+"We had a long and detailed meeting," Schumer told reporters in brief remarks he made upon returning the Capitol, but he did not include any specifics from their discussion.
+"We made good progress and will continue."

+Schumer then met with House Minority Leader Nancy Pelosi and Senate Democratic Whip Dick Durbin in his office.

 White House aides made clear to GOP staff this morning there was no daylight between the President and Hill Republicans this morning, especially on immigration, according to two sources.